Amid vaccine shortages, Lebanon faces its first cholera outbreak in three decades

 The problem is that the wastewater isn't being treated before it returns to the lakes and rivers.
 This is the water flowing out of the toilets and sinks from homes in the region and from the numerous informal settlements here.
 (The Bekaa is where many of the million-plus Syrian refugees in Lebanon have settled.)

-"Our water [has] become dirty," explains Al-Ahmar.
+"Our water [has] become dirty," explains Al-Ahmar, who works for the Amel Association NGO.
 And because the water in the Bekaa Valley is all connected, she says the whole area is in danger.

 In the last few years, Lebanon has been hit with crisis upon crisis: a financial collapse that's devalued the currency, political instability, COVID, and widespread power shortages.
 This means that in addition to decaying infrastructure, there's insufficient energy to fuel the water filtration plants, which has allowed the bacteria to spread.
 The WHO is concerned that the country's cholera outbreak could swamp an already precarious health system.